How to Join Privacy Shield (part 2)How to Join Privacy Shield (part 2)

-4. Pay the Required Fee to ICDR-AAA for the Annex I Binding Arbitration Mechanism: As described in Annex I, the Privacy Shield Framework provides the option for an EU individual to invoke binding arbitration to determine whether a Privacy Shield organization has violated its obligations under the Principles as to that individual and whether any such violation remains fully or partially unremedied (“residual claims”).
-In Annex I, the Department of Commerce committed to facilitating the establishment of a fund into which Privacy Shield organizations will be required to pay contributions to cover the arbitral costs, including arbitrator fees, up to maximum amounts, in consultation with the European Commission.
+4. Pay the Required Fee to ICDR-AAA for the Annex I Binding Arbitration Mechanism: As described in Annex I of the EU-U.S. Privacy Shield Framework and Annex I of the Swiss-U.S. Privacy Shield Framework, the Privacy Shield frameworks respectively provide the option for an EU and a Swiss individual to invoke binding arbitration to determine whether a Privacy Shield organization has violated its obligations under the Principles as to that individual and whether any such violation remains fully or partially unremedied (“residual claims”).
+In Annex I, the Department of Commerce committed to facilitating the establishment of a fund into which Privacy Shield organizations will be required to pay contributions to cover the arbitral costs, including arbitrator fees, up to maximum amounts, in consultation with the European Commission and the Swiss Administration.
 The International Centre for Dispute Resolution-American Arbitration Association (ICDR-AAA) was selected to administer these arbitrations and manage this fund.
 Please visit ICDR-AAA’s website at http://go.adr.org/privacyshieldfund.html to pay the required fee.

 5. Ensure that Your Organization's Verification Mechanism is in Place: As discussed in Supplemental Principle 7 (Verification), organizations self-certifying to the Framework are required to have procedures in place for verifying compliance.
 To meet this requirement, your organization may use either a self-assessment or an outside/third-party assessment program.
 For additional guidance on the Framework's verification requirement, please see Supplemental Principle 7.

 6. Designate a Contact within Your Organization Regarding Privacy Shield: Each organization is required to provide a contact for the handling of questions, complaints, access requests, and any other issues arising under the Privacy Shield.
 This contact can be either the corporate officer that is certifying your organization's compliance with the Framework, or another official within your organization, such as a Chief Privacy Officer.
 Under the Privacy Shield, organizations must respond to individuals within 45 days of receiving a complaint.

 7. Review the Information Required to Self-Certify: Prior to submitting a self-certification, your organization should review and compile the information required as part of the Department of Commerce's online self-certification process (see required self-certification information).